SQream/sqream_docs/operational_guides/access_control_permissions.rst

 .. code-block:: postgres

-	REVOKE role1 FROM role2 ;
+	REVOKE ADMIN OPTION FOR role1 FROM role2 ;